Links on Android Authority may earn us a commission. Learn more.

 Samsung 2-in-1 Portable Fast Charge Wireless

 Samsung’s 10,000mAh charger is unique in that it includes a wireless charging pad right on top.
 It’s capable of fast charging a compatible Samsung phone up to 10W in wireless mode and 25W when connected via a USB cable.
-The phone is Qi-compatible which means that you should have no issue using this with other phones.
+The power bank is Qi-compatible, so you should have no issue using this with other phones.

 Other portable power banks worth considering: